paeselhz/RStudio-Shiny-Server-on-GCP/README.md

 # Installing R at your Virtual Machine

-Now, we have the configuration, and connection setup, we need to open WinSCP, and open Putty, to use the terminal command line at our virtual machine.
+Now, we have the configuration, and connection setup, we need to open WinSCP, and open Putty (Ctrl+P), to use the terminal command line at our virtual machine.

 Before installing any applications, make sure that your machine is up-to-date running this commands:
 ```